Male Breast Cancer

 While most common in women, breast cancer also affects men.
 Because men have breast tissue, the cells of the breast can form into a group of cancer cells, or a malignant tumor.
-Males are less likely to develop breast cancer than females because hormones released by the testicles prevent breast tissue from growing.
+Males are less likely to develop breast cancer than females because breast ducts are less developed in men, and they have less of the female hormones that impact breast cell growth.
 Cancer cells in the breast can spread to the lymph nodes via the lymphatic vessels and become increasingly dangerous.
 Infiltrating ductal carcinoma is the most common form of breast cancer found in men.

-- In 2012, there will be an estimated 2,190 new cases of invasive male breast cancer, and an estimated 410 men will die of the disease in the United States.
+- In 2013 there will be an estimated 2,240 new cases of invasive male breast cancer diagnosed, and an estimated 410 men will die of the disease in the United States.

-- In Texas, an estimated 114 men will be diagnosed with breast cancer in 2012 and an estimated 27 will die of the disease.
+- In Texas, an estimated 125 men will be diagnosed with breast cancer in 2013 and an estimated 22 males will die due to the disease.

-- Breast cancer is 100 times more common in women than men.
+- Breast cancer is 100 times more common in women than in men.